nfal09/docs/docs/css/css.md

 ## Styling Text

 Text styling can be one of the most enjoyable aspects of web development!
-To add styling to the text, you can use properties like `color,` `font-size,` and `font-family`.
+To add styling to the text, you can use properties like `color`, `font-size`, and `font-family`.

 ```html
 <!DOCTYPE html>